Shabbat/Festivals שבת וחגים/מועדים

 Shabbat

-Shabbat is the centrepiece of Jewish life when most Jews, whether traditional or not, tend to enjoy the day as a time to slow down, a time to eat well, a time to sing and a time to engage with family and friends.
+Shabbat is the centrepiece of Jewish life when most Jews, whether traditional or not, tend to enjoy the day as a time to slow down, to eat well, to sing, and to engage with family and friends.
 Shabbat, for most, is a day of peace, reflection and hospitality.

-At Etz Chayim we make Shabbat a unique and meaningful experience as we join together in prayer, reflection and song.
-Our services, conducted in both English and Hebrew, create an experience accessible for those both familiar with the liturgy and for those starting their explorative journey.
+At Etz Chayim, we make Shabbat a unique and meaningful experience as we join together in prayer, reflection and song.
+Our services, conducted in both English and Hebrew, create an experience accessible for those both familiar with the liturgy and those starting their explorative journey.

 At Etz Chayim, we use Mishkan Tefilah as our siddur [prayer book] and Rabbi Gunther Plaut’s The Torah: A Modern Commentary as our Tanakh, Torah Commentary.
 Both are available for loan during the service as you enter our sanctuary.